 Just like with User Generated Content, we also tend to trust celebrity endorsements of products, even if we don't know the celebrity or influencer personally.

-Hot Tip: Don’t think that influencer marketing is not for you or that you have to just enlist big-time celebs.
+Hot Tip: Don't think that influencer marketing is not for you or that you have to just enlist big-time celebs for your Instagram posts.
 Instagram users with small followings can still be influencers so look out for the people in your audience who have a following of say 5,000 to 50,000 followers and not just in the millions.
 Thank them, share product with them, sponsor them and support them in telling your story.

 7. Cause-related Marketing/Corporate Social Responsibility (CSR)

-Project the ideals and values your brand stands for by using cause related marketing.
-If you genuinely align with a cause, charity or social enterprise, share it.
+Project the ideals and values your brand stands for by using cause-related marketing.
+If you genuinely align with a cause, charity or social enterprise, share it as one of your Instagram post ideas.

 Koala Mattresses donate money from every sale of their mattresses to saving Australian Koalas.
 They share this cause and their fundraising for Koalas on Instagram and their entire business is built around the theme of Koalas ...so there's no question about what they value!